Biruk-Tassew/Backend_Engineer_Task-/README.md

 4. **API Endpoints**
     - **RESTful APIs:** Endpoints to support all functionalities with validation and error handling.
-    - **Documentation:** API documentation available using tools like Swagger or Postman.
+    - **Documentation:** API documentation available using tools like Swagger.

 ## Roles and Permissions